NYPL/google-analytics-proxy/README.md

 ### Tracking Events

-vent hits can be sent using the send command and specifying a hitType of event.
+Event hits can be sent using the send command and specifying a hitType of event.
 The send command has the following signature for the event hit type:

 ```javascript
 gap('send', 'event', [eventCategory], [eventAction], [eventLabel], [eventValue], [fieldsObject]);